riteshbachhar/Fraud-detection-using-AI/README.md

 </p>
 <p align="center"><b>Figure 5.
 SHAP summary plot for the XGBoost model, showing the impact of each feature on model output.
 Each point represents a SHAP value for a single prediction.
 Color indicates the feature value (e.g., red = high, blue = low).
 Features are ranked by mean absolute SHAP value, highlighting their overall importance.</b></p>

+We also visualized SHAP values for four key features: `back_and_forth_transfers`, `circular_transaction_count`, `currency_mismatch`, and `high_risk_sender` (see Figure 6).
+In each plot, color intensity represented the logarithmic scale of transaction amounts, helping contextualize feature impact across varying transaction sizes.

+The feature `back_and_forth_transfers` captured the number of transfers between the same sender and receiver within a single day.
+We observed that low values (1 or 2 transfers) were associated with positive SHAP values, indicating the model leaned toward predicting class `1`, i.e. suspicious or laundering-related activity.
+In contrast, values of 3 or more were linked to negative SHAP values, suggesting the model interpreted these as normal transactions.
+This pattern may reflect the model's sensitivity to unusually short, reciprocal transfer chains.

+Interestingly, `circular_transaction_count` = 1 strongly corresponded to negative SHAP values, reinforcing the model's confidence in classifying such transactions as normal.
+However, higher counts did not consistently yield positive SHAP values, indicating that this feature alone may not be a strong predictor of laundering behavior without additional context.

+Both `currency_mismatch` and `high_risk_sender` exhibited consistently positive SHAP values across the dataset, suggesting that their presence reliably increased the model's likelihood of flagging a transaction as suspicious.
+These features likely captured regulatory red flags—such as inconsistent currency flows or involvement of known high-risk entities—that contribute meaningfully to the model's decision-making.

 <p float="center">
   <img src="/Figures/xgboost_shap_back_and_forth_transfers.png" width="400" />